-Each year GRW hold an annual sponsored walk to raise money for the fund.
+Each year GRW holds a number of fundraisers for the fund.
 This money has been used to rescue, treat and re-home especially desperate greyhounds or lurchers for whom the only other option would have been euthanasia.

 However, with huge growing demand, the annual walks simply aren’t enough.
 Greyhounds are typically destroyed due to a racing injury or unwanted behaviour.
 You can appreciate these delightful creatures are still young and playful.
 Each operation may cost thousands and then you have to factor in the cost of rehabilitation, homing, dressings & follow up consultations and food.

 If you would like to read details of the original incident which started this special cause please read the incident from the BBC by clicking here-> (warning the article contains descriptions and an image that some people may find distressing)